ericom-gideon/docs/docs/servers/how_to_attach_and_upload_an_iso.md

 page_description: Knowledge base article to instruct users how upload and attach an ISO to their server
 page_keywords:    server ISO template attach bare VPS

-## How to Attach and Upload an ISO
+## How to attach and upload an ISO

 #### Uploading an ISO